aptech/docs/docs/CR-dstatmtControlCreate.rst

 ::

     /*
-    ** Declare 'dsm' as an instance of a
+    ** Declare 'dctl' as an instance of a
     ** 'dstatmtControl' structure
     */
-    struct dstatmtControl dsm;
+    struct dstatmtControl dctl;

-    // Apply default values to 'dsm'
+    // Apply default values to 'dctl'
-    dsm = dstatmtControlCreate();
+    dctl = dstatmtControlCreate();

 Source
 ------